nrosa/aoe2importanki/readme.md

 - Add buildings to cards for techs and units
 - Add ages when unit-line or tech is available to cards
 - Add a welcome card
+- Add a config factory instead of hardcoded configs
 - Create the notetypes on run if they don't exist